Help articles

 The preview page of a design firstly lets you preview what your email will look like on desktop and mobile for both the HTML and text versions of your email.
 This can be done by switching between the toggles at the top of the preview page.

-On the right-hand side of the preview page, you will see a snapshot of some key information including what Your subject line and preview text currently is, the name of the design and what your from email, name and reply address is set to.
+On the right-hand side of the preview page, you will see a snapshot of some key information including what your subject line and preview text currently is set to, the name of the design and your sender address, name and reply address.

-Under the summary section when previewing a design, you will see a section labelled ‘Public URL’ this link is very useful for sharing your design and viewing it in the browser.
-This link can be shared with anyone, internal and external and even if changes are then made to the design, the design will automatically update, and you won't need to provide a new link.
-Making it easier to share and collaborate.
+Under the summary section when previewing a design, you will see a section labelled ‘Public URL’.
+This link is very useful for sharing your design and viewing it in a browser.
+This link can be shared with anyone, internal and external and even if changes are then made to the design, the design will automatically update, and you won't need to provide a new link, making it easier to share and collaborate designs.

 Testing

-From the preview page, users are able to send test emails to their inbox, this feature allows you to view what your email will look like in the actual inbox.
+From the preview page, users can send test emails to their inbox, this feature allows you to view what your email will look like in an actual inbox.

 Personalisation